Q: Are there any drawbacks in using Mid-Foot adapters?

 Q: Do I have to drill holes in my shoes?

 Q: Are the adapters good for mountain-biking?

-A: The BOLT2 adapters will work fine with Shimano SPD and Crankbrothers Eggbeater pedals.
-Do however check the detailed description of the BOLT2 adapters as not all shoe soles are compatible.
+A: Both the SPIN2 and the BOLT2 adapters are suited for mountain biking.
+Do however check the detailed description of these adapters as not all shoe soles are compatible.

 Q: What is your return-policy?

 A: We offer 100% satisfaction guarantee.
 You can return the Mid-Foot adapters used or unused within the first three months after purchase, and we offer you a 100% refund.

 A: We send the adapters worldwide and in general experience between 4 and 15 days delivery times.
 For US shipments we recommend ordering on Amazon, as this is far the fastest.

 Q: Do you ship with a tracking number?

 A: Yes, all parcels, except for shipments in Switzerland, get a tracking number.